“The scariest moment is always just before you start.Stephen king

 But you can begin to write at any time, under any circumstances if you adopt any of these tactics.

 When it’s time to write, you write.
-The worst thing you can do s sit down and think what to write about.
+The worst thing you can do is sit down and think about what to write about.

 Worse still is wondering whether what you’ll write about would be any good.